nadeenAlshibil/Azure-Networking/README.md

 ### Task 3: Link the virtual networks to the private DNS zone

-In this section, we'll link virtual networks myVMVNet and myAzFwVNet to the privatelink.database.windows.net private DNS zone.
+In this section, we'll link virtual networks **myVMVNet** and **myAzFwVNet** to the **privatelink.database.windows.net** private DNS zone.
 This zone was created when we created the private endpoint.
 The link is required for the VM and firewall to resolve the FQDN of database to its private endpoint address.
-Virtual network myPEVNet was automatically linked when the private endpoint was created.
+Virtual network **myPEVNet** was automatically linked when the private endpoint was created.

 Note
-If you don't link the VM and firewall virtual networks to the private DNS zone, both the VM and firewall will still be able to resolve the SQL Server FQDN.
+If you don't link the VM and the firewall virtual networks to the private DNS zone, both the VM and firewall will still be able to resolve the SQL Server FQDN.
 They will resolve to its public IP address.

 1. In the portal's search bar, enter privatelink.database.
 2. Select **privatelink.database.windows.net** in the search results.